Properties of laser light are given in the list

 - laser light is highly directional

-- light of laser can be sharply focused
+- light of the laser can be sharply focused

-Now we will discus in detail about characteristics of laser light
+Now we will discuss in detail about characteristics of laser light

 Laser light is highly monochromatic

 Tungsten light spread over a continuous spectrum, gives no basis for comparison.
 The light from selected lines in a gas discharge tube (line spectrum) however can have wavelengths in the visible region that are precise to about 1 part in 106.
 The sharpness of definition of laser light can easily be a thousand times greater or 1 part in 109.

 Wave trains for laser light may be several hundred kilometers long.
 Interference fringes can be set up by combining two beams that have followed separate paths whose lengths differ by much as this amount.
 The corresponding coherence length for light from a tungsten filament lamp or a gas discharge tube is typically considerably less than 1m.

 A laser beam departs from strict parallelism only because of diffraction effects, determined by the wavelength and the diameter of the exit aperture.